Tennessee LLC (6-Step Incorporation Guide) – How to Form an LLC in Tennessee

 312 Rosa L. Parks Ave.

 After the Articles of Organization are submitted, you can expect a processing time of within a day for online submission, and for mail submission, expect between three to five business days.

 Step 4: File for an E.I.N. for Your Tennessee LLC

-One of the first things you should do now that your business is officially registered is to file for an Employer Identification Number (E.I.N. – more about it here), often also referred to as a Federal Tax Identifier.
+One of the first things you should do now that your business is officially registered is to file for an Employer Identification Number, often also referred to as a Federal Tax Identifier.
 This nine-digit number is one of the most important identifiers for your business and is used by the I.R.S. to identify your business for tax filings.
 This number will be required if you want to hire employees and if your LLC will have greater than one member.
 This number is generally also needed by most banks in order to open a business checking account.